McCormick reaper: Making and selling reapers

-The McCormick's had a small blacksmith shop in Virginia that produced only a few machines.
+The McCormicks had a small blacksmith shop in Virginia that produced only a few machines.
 Cyrus McCormick contracted with other small shops to build and sell machines.
-Finally he moved his operation to Chicago in 1847, and did all his own manufacturing.
+Finally he moved his operation to Chicago in 1847 and did all his own manufacturing.
 Chicago was much closer to the wheat market, especially after the national railway system became centered there.

-Cyrus travelled widely across the U.S., Canada and Europe to publicize the reaper with advertising and demonstrations, and set up local offices to handle sales and repair work.
+Cyrus travelled widely across the U.S., Canada and Europe to publicize the reaper with advertising and demonstrations, and he set up local offices to handle sales and repair work.
 He launched or defended multiple lawsuits in federal courts regarding patent law.
-He did very well in the Midwest and Far West; competition was stiff in the East.
-There were few sales in the South, which after the Civil War was impoverished, and had too much surplus labor.
+He did very well in the Midwest and West; competition was stiff in the East.
+There were few sales in the South, which after the Civil War was impoverished and had too much surplus labor.
 Europe was highly impressed and gave the reaper many technology awards, but farms were small and had little need for a reaper.
-His younger brothers took charge in Chicago: Leander J. McCormick (1819–1900), a blacksmith, supervised manufacturing, and William Sanderson McCormick (1815–1865) handled bookkeeping and payroll.
+His younger brothers took charge in Chicago: Leander J. McCormick, a blacksmith, supervised manufacturing, and William Sanderson McCormick handled bookkeeping and payroll.

-Regarding the labor needed to produce one bushel of wheat, the U.S. Department of Agriculture found a 95% decline in the time needed, thanks to mechanization:1894 being compared with 1830, the required human labor declined from three hours and three minutes to ten minutes.
+Regarding the labor needed to produce one bushel of wheat, the U.S. Department of Agriculture found a 95% decline in the time needed, thanks to mechanization:

+1894 being compared with 1830, the required human labor declined from three hours and three minutes to ten minutes.
 The heavy, clumsy plow of 1830 had given way to the disk plow that both plowed and pulverized the soil in the same operation; hand sowing had been displaced by the mechanical seeder drawn by horses; the cradling and thrashing with flails and hand winnowing had given way to reaping, thrashing, and sacking with the combined reaper and thrasher drawn by horses.

 In 1868 demand for harvesting equipment was enormous, and McCormick sold 8,000 reapers.
-A new model, the "Advance" replaced the original "Reliable."
+A new model, the "Advance," replaced the original "Reliable."
 The Chicago factory employed 800 men, with little union activity except for the moulders.
-Disaster hit in October 1871 as the Great Chicago Fire destroyed the factory, as well as 2,000 completed machines.
-The company lost $1.4 million, with insurance covering a fourth of the loss.
+Disaster hit in October 1871 when the Great Chicago Fire destroyed the factory and 2,000 completed machines.
+The company lost $1.4 million, with insurance covering only a fourth of the loss.
 The records were all saved, and some of the machinery.
-After the losses Cyrus McCormick was still worth $5 or $6 million and he determined to rebuild bigger and better than before.
+After the losses, McCormick was still worth $5 or $6 million.
+He determined to rebuild bigger and better than before.
 A new larger factory was opened on the south side of Chicago in January 1873 at a cost of $2 million.
-Its 700 workers built 15,000 reapers a year that sold for $150, with a profit margin of about $50.
+Its 700 workers built 15,000 reapers er year that sold for $150, with a profit margin of about $50.